SETAF-AF NCOs conduct physical readiness training

 |0

-This work, SETAF-AF NCOs conduct physical readiness training, by PFC Cheshaon Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SETAF-AF NCOs conduct physical readiness training [Image 7 of 7], by PFC Cheshaon Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.